Tempering Furnaces

 Cyclone Gas-Fired Pit Furnace

-The cyclone pit furnace has been used for tempering, notmalizing, solution in treatment of aluminum and annealing for many decades.
+The cyclone pit furnace has been used for tempering, normalizing, solution in treatment of aluminum and annealing for many decades.

 • Temperature Range: up to 1250°F